jcubic/jquery.terminal/README.md

 bower install --dev
 ```

-and open SpecRunner.html file in the browser
+and open SpecRunner.html file in the browser, make sure you're on the page when the script is running other wise you'll get errors.

 To run tests from command line you need to run this commands: